 Today we will learn how to write graphical applications in Python.

 which we used for testing).
-So we have to install it first. open
+So we have to install it first.
+Open

 your virtual environment and then use

-pip - specifically command -
+pip - specifically the command

 python -m pip install pyglet.